tenseventyseven/minimal-fastapi-app/README.md

 - **dev.Dockerfile** and **compose.override.yaml** are provided for local development:
   - Use `dev.Dockerfile` for a hot-reloading, development-friendly container.
-  - Use `docker-compose -f compose.yaml -f compose.override.yaml up` to start the app in development mode with code reloading and local `.env.development`.
+  - Use `podman compose -f compose.yaml -f compose.override.yaml up` to start the app in development mode with code reloading and local `.env.development`.

 ## Trace/Log Correlation Example